 News and Updates

 - Section 342 of the Dodd-Frank Act requires the St. Louis Fed to submit to Congress an annual report on its previous year's OMWI efforts.
-The St. Louis Fed's report, released March 31, 2014, is the third such report since the creation of its OMWI in January 2011.
-The report details the St. Louis Fed's 2013 OMWI activities related to employment, procurement and financial literacy.
-Read the 2013 report.
+The St. Louis Fed's report, released March 31, 2015, is the fourth such report since the creation of its OMWI in January 2011.
+The report details the St. Louis Fed's 2014 OMWI activities related to employment, procurement and financial literacy.
+Read the 2014 report (PDF).